zhouyl/flowblade/docs/traits/has-style-props.md

 # HasStyleProps Trait

-The `HasStyleProps` trait provides a powerful style props system inspired by Chakra UI, allowing you to style components using intuitive props instead of writing Tailwind CSS classes directly.
+The `HasStyleProps` trait provides a powerful style props system that allows you to style components using intuitive props instead of writing Tailwind CSS classes directly.

 ## Overview